Image

 The building, initially built in 1948, has multiple structural deficiencies and no longer meets safety standards.
 At next spring’s town meeting, residents will be asked to vote on funding a new station at the existing site.

-Sunny, with a high of 32 and low of -2 degrees.
-Sunny during the morning, clear in the afternoon and evening,
+Sunny, with a high of 92 and low of 65 degrees.
+Sunny during the morning, patchy rain nearby during the afternoon and evening, clear overnight.